dylankb/what-i-know-css/README.md

 ### box-sizing

-`box-sizing` property has `content-box` (default) and `padding-box`, but `border-box` simplifies sizing by not allowing margin or borders to increase an element's size.
+`box-sizing` property has `content-box` (default) and `padding-box`, but `border-box` simplifies sizing by not allowing padding or borders to increase an element's size.

 `border-box`

 * Padding: A `400px` element with `border-box` remains `400px` regardless of how the size of borders or padding.
 * Margins: margins do need to be calculated.

+There's a great interactive demo for this at MDN's entry for [box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing)

 #### Adding spacing between floated or inline elements